haunterdev/Visuality-Reforged-1.12.2/README.md

 <div align="center">
   <img src="src/main/resources/pack.png" width="120" alt="Visuality icon"/>

-  <h1>Visuality: Reforged (1.12.2 Forge)</h1>
+  <h1>Visuality: Reforged</h1>

   <p>Little visual improvements that add a bunch of new ambient particles.
 Client side and cosmetic only.</p>
 </div>

-A 1.12.2 port of Visuality, originally by PinkGoosik (Fabric) and ported to modern Forge as Visuality: Reforged by LimonBlaze.
-The look and behaviour of the original are preserved, rebuilt on the 1.12.2.
+A 1.12.2 port of Visuality, originally by PinkGoosik (Fabric) and brought to modern Forge as Visuality: Reforged by LimonBlaze.

 ## Features